- 1 cup shredded zucchini

 - Sour cream, optional

-- In a large skillet, saute zucchini and pepper in oil until pepper is crisp-tender.
-Add garlic; cook 1 minute longer.
+- In a large skillet, saute the zucchini, pepper and garlic in oil until pepper is crisp-tender.
 Add the corn, beans, salt and cumin; saute 2-3 minutes longer.
 Stir in salsa and cilantro.

 - Place a tortilla in the bottom of a 1-1/2-qt. round baking dish coated with cooking spray.
 Spread with 2/3 cup vegetable mixture; sprinkle with 1/4 cup cheese.
 Repeat layers twice.